 The majority of our undergraduate Bachelor of Arts (known as BA) degrees last three years.
 This is not always the case, for example if you are doing a language degree which involves a year abroad, your course may be four years.

 Exceptionally, a language degree may be five years long (for example, Classics and Modern Languages).

 Other undergraduate degrees may also last four years.
 These include some science degrees and may result in a Masters in your subject - for example, Computer Science (MCompSci), Engineering Science (MEng) and Physics (MPhys).

-Medicine is divided between a three year pre-clinical stage that includes studying towards a BA in Medical Science followed by a three year clinical stage which may or may not be at Oxford.
+Medicine is divided between a three year pre-clinical stage that includes studying towards a BA in Medical Science followed by a three year clinical stage.

 Typically the early years of your course will involve more compulsory and core modules.
 As you progress, you are likely to be able increasingly to choose from a wide variety of options.
 This may include options which are assessed by coursework or dissertation (an extended essay or thesis) rather than by timed examination.